Tata Digital to invest $75 million in CureFit

 Only way out for the industry is to sell power directly to customers

-Tata Digital Limited, a wholly-owned subsidiary of Tata Sons Private Ltd. has decided to invest $75 million in CureFit Healthcare Private Limited.
+Tata Digital, a wholly-owned subsidiary of Tata Sons, has decided to invest $75 million in CureFit Healthcare.

-CureFit Founder & CEO Mukesh Bansal will join Tata Digital in an executive role as President, Tata Digital Limited.
-The acquisition is part of Tata Sons' big push into the digital space.
-Recently it had acquired a majority stake in online grocery player BigBasked.
+CureFit Founder and CEO Mukesh Bansal will join Tata Digital in an executive role as President, Tata Digital.
+The acquisition is part of Tata Sons’ big push into the digital space.
+Recently, it had acquired a majority stake in online grocery player bigbasket.

 Get more of your favourite news delivered to your inbox